 For simplicity’s sake, I am reviewing the women specific Osprey Kyte 46.
 This backpack is the perfect size for 2-5 day camping trips and hikes, as well as light travel trips.
 I am planning to live out of this backpack on my trip to the Himalayas and then to Bali too.

 The pack is sold in two sizes: extra small/small and small/medium, but the backpack is highly adjustable and will fit a wide range of torso lengths.
+This means the Osprey Kyte 46 dimensions are great for almost all body sizes and types.

-Because this is a women’s specific backpack, it has shoulder straps that won’t pinch or chafe your chest or underarms and a hip belt that flared to wrap around women’s curvier torso and hips.
+Because this is a women’s specific travel bag, it has shoulder straps that won’t pinch or chafe your chest or underarms and a hip belt that flared to wrap around women’s curvier torso and hips.
 Other than these specific size adjustments and a slightly smaller liter size, the Kyte is the same backpack as the men’s Kestrel.

 Why the Osprey Kyte 46 Suspension System is Amazing and Comfortable